merary155/TasksList/replit.md

 ## Overview

-This is a Streamlit-based web application designed to help users track their language study progress, specifically focusing on immersion hours and TOEIC (Test of English for International Communication) preparation.
-The system provides comprehensive tracking capabilities with visual analytics and progress monitoring toward a 1000-hour study goal.
+This is a Streamlit-based web application designed to help users track their study progress with both predefined and custom tasks.
+The system includes immersion hours tracking, TOEIC preparation, and user-configurable custom tasks with flexible units and targets.
+It provides comprehensive tracking capabilities with visual analytics and progress monitoring.

-The application features a multi-tab interface for dashboard overview, study time logging, TOEIC task tracking, and detailed analytics.
+The application features a multi-tab interface for dashboard overview, study time logging, TOEIC task tracking, custom task management, task configuration, and detailed analytics.
 It uses CSV files for data persistence and Plotly for interactive visualizations.

 ## User Preferences